 The Year of the Metal Rat has started.
 The rat is the first of all zodiac animals.
 According to one myth, the Jade Emperor said the order would be decided by the order in which they arrived to his party.
 The rat tricked the ox into giving him a ride.
 Then, just as they arrived at the finish line, the rat jumped down and landed ahead of the ox, becoming first.

 Feeling good about the Year of the Rat?
 Will the Metal Rat be seen as a deliverer of good fortune?
-If you look at the world objectively and understand what is happening regardless what the famous Chinese fortune tellers or Feng Shui masters are going to sell to you, there are lots of good opportunities to be found around the world.
+If you look at the world objectively and understand what is happening regardless of what the famous Chinese fortune tellers or feng shui masters are going to sell to you, there are lots of good opportunities to be found around the world.

 The view here is that the Year of the Rat will likely be bullish for risk assets although timing is always a tricky factor plus the expected volatility.
 The global investment backdrop contains many positives that remain in favour of maintaining a bullish outlook for stock market investors.

 Don’t fight the Fed

 “Don’t fight the tape, don’t fight the Fed.”
 It is never a good idea to fight the US Federal Reserve and other central banks, and that is one of the key reasons I subscribe to the overall positive outlook.
 It is a great policy if you are dancing until the music stops.
 I am flexible and can always adjust my thoughts and strategies along the way.

 I sold a few positions and rebalanced one of my client portfolios which have made extensive moves and have gone parabolic during the latest rally.
 Let me make myself clear.
 The bullish position here does not mean complacency.

 Can one actually make good money without lifting a finger these days?
 It is scary to find young professionals putting a majority if not all of their hard-earned savings into the stock market for quick money.
 I hope they really know what they are doing.